thomasmeessen/DecisionEnginneringProject/report.md

 ## Criteria communicated prior to submission

-_Satisfy the requirement of a program_
+_Associated teaching need_

-An teaching program require this profile for it's well being, the contribution is noted as follow:
+An faculty program have submitted a profile for it's well being and development.

-- 4: Would not function without
+The critical aspect of the proposition is evaluated qualitatively based on the description submitted.

-- 3: Extensive transformation would be required, possibly involving dropping some part of it.
+- 3: If not obtained some essentials parts of the programs will have to be dropped
 - 2: Required to maintain current offer but minor adjustments are possible
 - 1: Will contribute to the program's development.